The MA in Comparative and International Social Policy will train you in comparative and international policy analysis

 Most people study full-time for 12 months, but part-time study over 24 months is also available.

-In the Spring Term you'll take two more compulsory modules that focus on international and comparative social policy:
+You'll take further core modules that focus on international and comparative social policy:

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

 You will design, develop and manage your own original research project, culminating in a 15,000 - 20,000 word dissertation.
 You'll be supervised by an individual member of staff.
 Our strong research focus means that a significant proportion of your time will be dedicated to your own specialist research project.

 Recent projects by MA Comparative and International Social Policy students include: